RonaRosal/PegsGame/README.md

 # PegsGame
-Returns a sequence of jumps that results in a board with a single peg.
+Takes an inpute string of 'X' and 'o' Returns a sequence of jumps that results in a board with a single peg.

 -- GAME DESCRIPTION --